 The council has a co-ordinated approach to managing flood risk across its own services and by working closely with partner agencies so that there is a consistent approach to the treatment of flood risk.
-These pages provide detailed information about the work the Council and its partners undertake in this area.
+This pages provides information about the work the Council and its partners undertake in this area.

 Advice for people flooded

-The Council keeps a small stock of sandbags at various sites, but these are primarily for the protection of public buildings and council properties.
-A copy of the Council's Policy on sandbags is available in the Downloads section at the bottom of this page.
+Leeds City Council keeps a small stock of sandbags at various sites, but these are primarily for the protection of public buildings and council properties.
+A copy of the Council's Policy on sandbags is available as a download.

 Flood Emergency Plans